FarmDyn/documentation/docs/template/fertilization_ordinance.md

                                  v_purchManure(bhkw,eeg,curmaM,t,nCur,m) * p_nut2manPurch("LiquidBiogas",nut2,curmaM) *  p_nutEffectivDueVAlBiogasPurchMan(curmaM)  ) ;
 ```

-The N input from manure and biogas digestate as well as manure import is summarized in the following equation.
+The N input from manure and biogas digestate and manure import is summarized in the following equation.
 The export of manure
 is substracted in the equation.
-The variable *v_DueVOrgN* returns the accourance of nitrogen from organic sources at a farm level.
+The variable *v_DueVOrgN* returns the accordance of nitrogen from organic sources at a farm level.
 The nitrogen has to be accounted with factors defined by the Fertilisation Ordinance.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /DuevOrgN_.*?\.\./ /;/)